Lily-G1/Production-Ready-Linux-Server-with-Ansible/README.md

   # Verify backup contents (should show nginx_configs.tar.gz, exports.backup, containers_list.txt)
   ls -la /mnt/backup_volume/*/
   ```
-- Test Loki (Log Aggregation): What it does: Collects all server logs and makes them searchable from Grafana
+- Test Loki: What it does: Collects all server logs and makes them searchable from Grafana
   ```bash
   # check if loki and promtail are running
   docker ps | grep -E "loki|promtail"